huykieuu/tinder_auto_swipe_bot/README.md

  pwd = 'your_password'
 ```

-This bot was set to auto swipe right and contained a random
+This bot is set to auto swipe right and contains a random
 time feature to avoid bot detection.

 Just for fun!
-Peace!